 - About the Start Up Loan Company

 - Other possible small business funding opportunities

 In the majority of cases, when borrowing money for small business funding, the borrower will have to start making repayments the following month.
-That’s not ideal if the business is still in the pre-start phase, and hasn’t yet started trading – how do they generate any money to make that repayment?
+That is not ideal if the business is still in the pre-start phase, and has not yet started trading.
+How do they generate any money to make that repayment?

 Even before the business is up and running, you may have expenses: research and development of your product or service, perhaps you need to pay for professional advice, coaching or mentoring.
 What are the options for businesses in this situation?

 These are available to businesses even in the pre-start phase.
 However, there does have to be a very clear plan and timescale to begin trading.
 They lend to businesses, not to ideas.
 Therefore, you need to have a definite plan as to when the business will begin trading.

 Start-Up Loans are a government-subsidised unsecured loan.
 It is a loan, not a grant, and of course you have to pay it back, but the interest rate (6% fixed) is very attractive.
 The maximum amount is £25,000 per director or partner.